feathersjs-ecosystem/feathers-vuex/docs/composition-api.md

 ### Naming Variables

 Having a variable naming convention can really assist the developer onboarding process and long run ease of use.
-Here are some guidelines that could be useful while using the composition API utilities:
+Here are some guidelines that could prove useful while using the composition API utilities:

 - Params for `useFind` result in a list of records, and should therefore indicate plurality.
-- Params for `useGet` result in a single record, and should indicate singularity.
+- When used, params for `useGet` result in a single record, and should indicate singularity.

 ```js
 import { computed } from '@vue/composition-api'